ashokunb/note-taker-heroku/README.md

 ## License:

-  This application is covered under the  license
+  This application is covered under no license
 <br>